Should I Become a Justice of the Peace?

 In other states, such as Massachusetts, the governor appoints a JP.
 A person seeking to become a JP must submit an application, which is typically available from the governor's office or the secretary of state's office.
 The application requests general information about the applicant and his or her criminal history.
-The application is sworn to under penalty of perjury.
-Prominent individuals within the community may have to sign the application and submit letter(s) of recommendation, depending on the jurisdiction.
+Prominent individuals within the community may have to sign the application and submit letters of recommendation, depending on the jurisdiction.

 If the JP is elected, which is the case in Vermont, the candidate must file a petition containing a required number of signatures with the town clerk to be placed on the ballot.
 Once candidates are listed on the ballot, they can begin conducting their election campaigns.

 In many cases, the appointee or justice of the peace-elect must appear at an appointed time and place and take the oath of office.
 In other cases, an appointee takes and files the oath of office at a designated government office within a specific number of days after being elected or appointed.
 After the oath of office is on file, the JP may commence the duties of his or her office.